 - publisher — publishes data using Linked Data principles and protects data access using Web ACLs, e.g., reserving privileged read-write operations (e.g., sponging to sandboxed named graphs) to authenticated users, while other read-write operations may specifically require a WebID

-- Log Analyzer — uses information gleaned from activity streams in log files and associated dataset metadata (e.g., values of
+- Log Analyzer — a dApp that uses information gleaned from activity streams in log files and associated dataset metadata (e.g., values of

 schema:publisherproperties) to allocate rewards in the form of VIOS Tokens (a cryptocurrency).